Zachti/phoneBook/README.md

 The service API includes the following endpoints:

-### Get Contacts:
+### Important note:

-Retrieves contacts with optional pagination, ordering, and filtering.
+All the endpoints that retrieve contacts have optional pagination, ordering, and skipping.

 * Pagination: By default, retrieves contacts with a maximum of 10 per page.
 However, the client can specify the number of contacts per page and skip certain contacts if needed.
 * Ordering: Contacts can be ordered by ID, first name, or last name in ascending or descending order.
-* Filtering: The client can filter contacts based on specified criteria.
+* Skipping: The client can skip a specified number of contacts based on the order of contacts.
 * Pagination Usage: Pagination is optional.
 If pagination parameters are not provided, the endpoint will return all contacts without pagination.

+These options are available for the following methods:

+1. Find All Contacts: Retrieve all contacts.
+2. Search Contact: Search for contacts based on letters from first or last name.
+3. Find All Favorite Contacts: Retrieve all contacts marked as favorites.
+4. Find All Blocked Contacts: Retrieve all contacts that are blocked.

 ### Search Contact:
 Search for contacts based on specified criteria.